 1. Establish a Compost Site

 Establishing a composting site is the first and most important part of the process.
 You want to be sure that you can easily access your compost pile in order to add to it, easily maintain it and then be able to pull soil from it once the pile is ready.

 Other factors you need to take into consideration include its proximity to your home, because of the smell, and whether or not this is going to be an open or closed compost pile.

 The main ingredient to a healthy compost pile is the dead, brown material that is added to it in large quantities.
 This dead material consists of garden debris that is dying, leaves, small twigs and kindling.

 You can also include newspaper that has been shredded into the brown material mix because it essentially is dead plant material.

 A big reason for building a compost pile is to be able to add nutrient rich soil to the garden beds you are establishing.

 Grass clippings, living plants that you have trimmed or removed and compost friendly kitchen scraps are the base of this layer of material.
 Manure is also added to the mixture at this point, if you are interested in using it.

-To make good soil, you need to start the process with good soil.
-Add nutrient rich, organic potting soil to the compost pile because it is what will jump start the decomposition of the pile.
+To make good soil for your garden, you need to start the process with good soil.
+Add nutrient rich, potting soil to the compost pile because it will help jump start the decomposition of the pile.

 Before you know it, everything coming out of the pile will look as good as the potting soil you added and you won’t be able to distinguish added from created.